-Meanwhile, Eddy and Shoaf began hearing things on social media that made them nervous.
-Some people on Twitter outright accused them of having committing the murder and told that they would be caught — it was only a matter of time.
+Meanwhile, Shelia Eddy and Rachel Shoaf began hearing things on social media that made them nervous.
+Some people on Twitter outright accused them of having committed the murder and told them that it was only a matter of time before they would be caught.

 Authorities continually brought Eddy and Shoaf in for interviews.
 Over time, the two became more secluded from their other friends and relied more on each other.